jwcalder/AMAAZETools/README.md

 # AMAAZE Tools

-The AMAAZETools Python package contains Python implementations of mesh processing tools developed by the [AMAAZE](https://amaaze.umn.edu/) consortium.
+The AMAAZETools Python package contains Python implementations of mesh processing tools developed by [AMAAZE](https://amaaze.umn.edu/).
 The examples directory contains a test script showing how to use the package.

 ## Installation
 The package is now available on the python package index, and can be installed with